Syria’s Protest Movement

 One of the few certainties of the recent turmoil in Syria, is its devastating impact on the country’s economy.
 Tourism has come to a complete halt, foreign investment has faltered and Syrians – profoundly worried about the country’s prospects for peace – have stopped spending money.
 Businesses are laying off employees and stores are closing as many lack the financial reserves necessary to carry on in such volatile circumstances.
 As the economic situation worsens in response to the unrest, the crisis runs the risk of becoming self-perpetuating; abysmal economic conditions were among the protest movement’s original catalysts.

 Silverleaf nightshade, an invasive alien weed, is reportedly threatening both wheat and cotton crops in Syria and Iraq.
-The UN Food and Agriculture Organization (FAO) predicts that it will soon spread to Jordan and Lebanon.
+The UN Food and Agriculture Organisation (FAO) predicts that it will soon spread to Jordan and Lebanon.
 In Syria, the FAO reports that more than 60 percent of the country’s cotton and wheat crops have been infested with the weed.
 Silverleaf nightshade is an agricultural killer, starving desired crops of water and nutrients.

 On May 23, the vice president of Azerbaijan’s State Oil Co., Elshad Nassirov, stated that unrest in Syria might impact the construction of natural gas pipelines from Azerbaijan to Syria.
 Nassirov stated that “The implementation of these plans will depend on the developments” in Syria.
 The construction of the pipeline was scheduled to be completed by the end of 2011.